 Groveport, OH 43125

 1244 Hill Road N

 Pickerington, Ohio 43147

-Recovering alcoholics, addicts, and their families may also find online meetings that meet their needs if time or distance prevent them from attending in person.
+Recovering patients and their families may also find online meetings that meet their needs if time or distance prevent them from attending in person.
 Once you’ve decided to give up alcohol and drugs, the first step may be the hardest, but it can be a life-changing one.
-Addiction is not a choice, it is an illness, and a multifaceted approach of medicine, therapy and support at a drug and alcohol rehab center in Groveport, OH can bring success.
+Addiction is not a choice, it is an illness, and a multifaceted approach of medicine, therapy and support at a drug and alcohol rehab center can bring success.
 If you’re ready to start the journey toward sobriety, you don’t have to go it alone.